marcuscaisey/lox/test/README.md

 print 3 % 1.5; // prints: 0
 ```

-If a `// syntaxerror` comment appears at the start of a test file, the file will be not be formatted
+If a `// syntaxerror` comment appears at the start of a test file, it will be skipped when not
-or tested against golox with the -hints flag.
+testing golox.

 ## Running the Tests